Graph editing

 Note

-Some waypoint types will always have, and require, a radius of zero.
-The radius of these waypoint types should NOT be changed!
+Some node types will always have, and require, a radius of zero.
+The radius of these node types should NOT be changed!
 The types with fixed radius are: Ladder, Rescue, Camp (no matter if team specific or not) and Map Goal.

-Waypoints alone aren’t sufficient to make bots move the way you want.
-They must be connected with other waypoints in order to let bots reach their goal.
+Nodes alone aren’t sufficient to make bots move the way you want.
+They must be connected with other nodes in order to let bots reach their goal.
 By default, connections up to a certain distance will be made automatically.
-You can select the automatic connection distance (AutoPath Max Distance, APMD) by bringing up the waypoint menu and selecting “7.
+You can select the automatic connection distance (AutoPath Max Distance, APMD) by bringing up the graph editor and selecting “7.
 Set Autopath Distance”.
 The following sub-menu will appear:

 _images/autopath_distance_menu.png